xz76/R21/README.md

 * `h`: the state h in Pr(X(t) = j| X(s) = h).
 * `j`: the state j in Pr(X(t) = j| X(s) = h).
 * `s`: the time s in Pr(X(t) = j| X(s) = h).
 The default value is `0`.
 * `weighted`: logical value.
 If `TRUE`, the estimators are weighted by the inverse of cluster sizes.
 This is useful when cluster size is random and expected to be informative.
-The defaul value is `FALSE`.
+The default value is `FALSE`.
 * `LMAJ`: logical value.
 If `TRUE`, the landmark version of the estimator is used in the test.
 This is useful when `s>0` and the Markov assumption is not plausible.
-The defaul value is `FALSE`.
+The default value is `FALSE`.
 * `B`: number of nonparametric cluster bootstrap replications.
 The default value is `1000`.